Atharv-Gudekar/FNP_Sales_Analysis-Excel-Project/README.md

 Time: Understanding sales patterns throughout the day and across the year.

-This tool also identifies the Top 5 Products and Top 10 Cities by Revenue, making it a valuable asset for data-driven strategic planning and decision-makin
+This tool also identifies the Top 5 Products and Top 10 Cities by Revenue, making it a valuable asset for data-driven strategic planning and decision-making.